noaa-afsc-mace/AFSC-AASI-APES_GCP/README.md

 5. Use the LAUNCH button on the workstation page and password 'APES' to connect to Jupyter Lab.

 ## APES Examples
-We have included different notebooks for exploring and demonstrating how APES can be used.
+This repository contains all of the examples provided in [APESExamples](https://github.com/ElOceanografo/APESExamples), with additional notebooks for exploring and demonstrating how APES can be used.
+Further details are provided in [Urmy et al., 2023](https://doi.org/10.1093/icesjms/fsad102).
-- APESExamples.ipynb: modified steps for following the [APESExamples](https://github.com/ElOceanografo/APESExamples) instructions and running each example provided there.
+- *APESExamples.ipynb*: modified steps for following the APESExamples instructions and running each example provided there.
-- APESExamples/raw_file/raw_file_example.ipynb: steps for processing raw echogram data using the [APES package](https://github.com/ElOceanografo/ProbabilisticEchoInversion.jl)
-- APESExamples/mesopelagic_mix_simulation/mesopelagic_mixture.ipynb: annotated notebook of the julia mesopelagic_mixture code (mesopelagic_mixture.jl)
+- *APESExamples/mesopelagic_mix_simulation/mesopelagic_mixture_notebook.ipynb*: annotated notebook of the julia mesopelagic_mixture code (mesopelagic_mixture.jl).
+This example uses simulated scattering from a mesopelagic mixture to explore the impact of additional priors (video counts, eDNA presence/absence) on acoustic inversion.
+- *APESExamples/fish_krill_simulation/fish_krill_notebook.ipynb*: annotated notebook of the julia fish_krill_simulation code (fish_krill_simulation.jl).
+This example includes acoustic-only inversion of three scenarios representing fish-dominated, krill-dominated, and fish-krill mixture scattering.
+- *APESExamples/raw_file* contains three examples of running the [APES library](https://github.com/ElOceanografo/ProbabilisticEchoInversion.jl) directly from Simrad raw files.
+The example implementation uses the pyEcholab library to read, calibrate, and integrate the raw data into the expected input format, using three different sources of raw data:
+   - *raw_file_example_cw.ipynb*: narrowband data, with example .raw file provided
+   - *raw_file_example_fm.ipynb*: broadband data, with the user required to upload an example file directly to their workstation
+   - *raw_file_example_NCEI.ipynb*: direct download of raw file(s) from the [NCEI AWS S3](https://noaa-wcsd-pds.s3.amazonaws.com/index.html) archival storage